 Data analysts are all about the numbers.
-In the same way that an archeologist sifts through soil to get to the fossil within, data analysts sift through statistical information to understand its significance to a particular field.
+In the same way that an archeologist sifts through soil to get to the fossil within, business data analysts sift through statistical information to understand its significance to a particular field.
 The data analyst collects data, sorts it into categories, and then interprets it.
 Their job forms the basis for strategic decisions that affect the world we live in every day.
 Business and industry leaders look to the data analyst to understand the numbers – and how to use them.
-This makes the role of the data analyst crucial, but low-key and potentially behind the scenes.
+This makes the role of the business data analyst crucial, but low-key and potentially behind the scenes.

 Data Analyst Skills Needed